zcloud-ws/zcloud-community-images/README.md

 ### For project members

-To create or update an image uses GitHub actions
+To create or update an image Meteor [go to](./meteor-tools/README.md)

 ### For non project members